The Container Herb Garden

 Heavenly Homemade Dairy Treats (a.k.a.
 Crème de la Cream)

 Like good cheese?
 Ever thought about making it yourself?
-Well, you can, and Mark Lyons will show you how!
-In this program, you'll learn about the ingredients, equipments and techniques for making your own cheese.
+Well, you can, and Mark Lyons, an experienced home cheesemaker, will show you how!
+In this program, you'll learn about the ingredients, equipment and techniques for making your own cheese.
 Mark will also demonstrate how to make a simple soft cheese and you will also get a chance to sample some of the homemade cheeses that Mark has made.

 The Joy of Perennials